Sweet Movie: Production

 The film was originally intended to focus solely on the experiences of Miss Canada.
 However, the actress portraying the character, Carole Laure, left the production after becoming increasingly disgusted over the actions required for her performance; she decided to quit after shooting a scene in which she fondled a man's penis on-screen.
 After Laure's departure, Makavejev rewrote the script to include the second narrative, starring Anna Prucnal.

 Filming took place in Amsterdam, Montréal, Paris and Germany.

 Reception

 The film generated significant controversy upon its release, with scenes of coprophilia, emetophilia, implied child molestation, and footage of real-life remains of the Polish Katyn Massacre victims.
+The film had its North American premiere at the inaugural Telluride Film Festival in 1974.
 The 5 April 1976 issue of Time mentioned Sweet Movie as an example of the "porno plague" allegedly spreading in the United States.
-The film was banned in many countries, including the United Kingdom, or severely cut.
+The film was banned in many countries, including the United Kingdom, where the film was considered “unsuitable for classification” by the British Board of Film Classification, or severely cut.
 Polish authorities banned Anna Prucnal—a Warsaw-born Polish citizen—from using her passport due to her involvement in the film, preventing her from entering Poland for several years.

 Makavejev said: "After Sweet Movie it was as if I had burned all my bridges.
 I just lost the chance to talk to producers."